leukaemiamedtech/hias-all-oneapi-classifier/README.md

 # Intel® Technologies

-## Intel® oneAPI Toolkits (Beta)
-[Intel® oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html) are a collection of toolkits that provide the tools to optimize training and running inference on Artificial Intelligence models, maximizing the use of Intel architecture, including CPU, GPU, VPU and FPGA.

 ## Intel® Distribution for Python
 [Intel® Distribution for Python](https://software.intel.com/content/www/us/en/develop/tools/distribution-for-python.html) enhances standard Python and helps to speed up popular AI packages such as Numpy, SciPy and Scikit-Learn.